 The part of the post that I found most interesting was the fact that she recommends providing a means to link all of the social media together so that you could view and update all of your information from a central location.
 The obvious problem seems to elude her-recognizing that the tool has taken over the master and that the master is now the slave of the tool.
 When you start having to think of ways to manage all of the tools in your inventory, rather than using those tools to perform useful work, the tools have become a problem.
 It really is time to clear away a bit of the junk so that you can become productive again.
 A better solution might be to reduce the number of social media in which she participates so that the tool again becomes a tool.

 I do participate in social media.
 I’m currently on LinkedIn because it’s a professional network and I feel it’s a good way to get my resume out in public view.
 Sometimes I provide updates about my current projects.
 Otherwise, I really don’t see a good reason to use social media when personal contact is so much better.
 You have to ask yourself whether you’re in charge of your social media or whether the social media is in charge of you.
+The one exception I have is making adorable TikTok videos with my little daughter.
+I even buy real Tiktok views to make her feel like the superstar she is!
+Other than this, my use of social media is very limited.

 Like any professional, I put my tools away on occasion and go on vacation.
 It’s important to rest from your labors so that you can better enjoy them when you do work.
 I’ve written about my philosophy toward computing in Learning to Unplug.
 However, it’s important to think about how other professionals use tools when thinking about social media or anything else to do with computers for that matter.
 Can you imagine a surgeon taking scalpels and performing impromptu surgeries while on vacation?
 What would you think of a carpenter who takes hammer and nails absolutely everywhere?
 After all, you never know when you might want to pound a nail or two.
 This is how I view people who are so addicted to their technology that they can never unplug from it.
 If you can’t put your technology aside long enough to rest, then you’re addicted and need to do something about it.